sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/destination.md

 ## Adjust batch size and retry policy for atomic loads
 The destination keeps a local record of how many `DataItems` were processed, so if you, for example, use the custom destination to push `DataItems` to a remote API, and this
-API becomes unavailable during the load resulting in a failed `dlt` pipeline run, you can repeat the run of your pipeline at a later moment and the custom destination will **restart from the whole batch that failed**.
+API becomes unavailable during the load resulting in a failed `data_load_tool` pipeline run, you can repeat the run of your pipeline at a later moment and the custom destination will **restart from the whole batch that failed**.
 We are preventing any data from being lost, but you can still get duplicated data if you committed half of the batch, for example, to a database and then failed.
 **Keeping the batch atomicity is on you**.
 For this reason, it makes sense to choose a batch size that you can process in one transaction (say one API request or one database transaction) so that if this request or transaction fails repeatedly, you can repeat it at the next run without pushing duplicate data to your remote location.
 For systems that are not transactional and do not tolerate duplicated data, you can use a batch of size 1.